yongliang-qiao/beefidentify/README.md

 `pip install -r requirements.txt`

-# Download  dataset  using the link:    https://drive.google.com/file/d/13LZmzb5XcqzUVQo3EiTIf4pur4lFHmZD/view?usp=sharing
+ Download  dataset  using the link:    https://drive.google.com/file/d/13LZmzb5XcqzUVQo3EiTIf4pur4lFHmZD/view?usp=sharing

+ Unzip the download dataset into  folder,  and creat three  directories： checkpoints, sequences, and logs.

 2. extract each frame fro the video using:  "python 2_extract_files.py"

 3. Extract CNN features from each frame using : extract_features.py